kyang5/coursedescriptions/source/undergraduate/bsit.rst

 This major prepares students who plan to design, create, and administer large information bases used by organizations.

-Enterprises have an ever-growing investment in the exploding quantity of information, especially in web related data, that requires increasingly sophisticated approaches for efficient access and productive use.
-Students gain the talents and skills to be successful in today’s organizations following current industry practices: planning, designing, implementing and administering data information and knowledge bases that can be effectively mined; assessing the information and data requirements of an organization and implementing these requirements as an information system; and functioning as an effective member of an information services division in an organization.
+Enterprises have an ever-growing investment in the exploding quantity of information, especially in web-related data, that requires increasingly sophisticated approaches for efficient access and productive use.
+Students gain the talents and skills to be successful in today’s organizations following current industry practices: planning, designing, implementing, and administering data information and knowledge bases that can be effectively mined; assessing the information and data requirements of an organization and implementing these requirements as an information system; functioning as an effective member of an information services division in an organization.

 The Bureau of Labor Statistics indicates high median pay and estimates a 15% increase (much higher than average) in the demand for computer and information systems managers for the period 2014 to 2024.

 Curriculum
 -----------

 If you decided prior to Fall 2020 you may use the old Information Technology B.S.
 Curriculum located :doc:`bsitold`.

 Major Requirements (49 Credit Hours)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~